 Many studies conduct systematic mechanism analyses of the multilingual alignment and LLMs' multilingual capabilities. \citet{zhao2024large} split the multilingual processing workflow into three parts: multilingual understanding, resolving tasks, and generating outputs in the target language.
 This three-stage inference workflow clearly demonstrates how LLMs leverage English as a pivot language to handle multilingualism using a unified pattern.

-Inspired by the neurobiological underpinnings of human language faculties,~\citet{tang2024language} conducts a fine-grained identification by detecting the language-specific neurons.
-Their results indicate that LLMs predominantly utilize a small subset of neurons to process the particular target language.
-Furthermore, these language-specific neurons are primarily situated in the model's top and bottom layers~\citep{tang2024language}, which is consistent with the three-stage multilingual workflow of~\citet{zhao2024large}.
-However, we notice a key limitation in the existing language-specific neuron identification methodology: Some neurons are shared across multiple languages but are not entirely language-agnostic.
-Such neurons are incorrectly categorized as either language-specific or language-agnostic neurons under the existing framework.
-We present a case study in Figure~\ref{fig:case-study-language-related-neurons}.
-Furthermore, we aim to systematically explore an important question: Can we better analyze and understand how multilingual alignment enhances the LLMs' multilingual capabilities from the perspective of language neurons?
+Inspired by the neurobiological underpinnings of human language faculties,~\citet{tang-etal-2024-language} categorize neurons in LLMs into two primary types: language-specific neurons and general neurons.
+Notably, these language-specific neurons are primarily situated in the model's top and bottom layers~\citep{tang-etal-2024-language}, which is consistent with the three-stage multilingual workflow of~\citet{zhao2024large}.

+However, we identify a key limitation in the existing neuron classification methodology: the identification of language-specific neurons focuses on the processing a particular language and thus neglects the inter-language alignment; while general neurons encode universal knowledge which is independent of a specific language.
+This leads to a critical question: what is the mechanism of sharing neurons between some languages?
+Furthermore, it is not well understood how multilingual alignment enhances the LLMs' multilingual reasoning capabilities from the perspective of language neurons.

-In this work, we comprehensively investigate the multilingual alignment of LLMs from the perspective of language neurons, where we deploy MAPO as a representative multilingual alignment algorithm.
-Considering the above limitation of the existing language-specific neuron identification methodology, we define \textbf{language neurons} as the union of \textbf{language-specific neurons} and \textbf{language-related neurons}, as opposed to \textbf{language-agnostic neurons}.
-We separately distinguish language-related neurons from both language-specific and language-agnostic neurons, which allows for more precise analyses.
-Furthermore, we propose a new language neuron identification algorithm in our work, which is able to identify language-related neurons that are in fact shared across multiple languages.
+In this work, we comprehensively investigate the multilingual alignment of LLMs with MAPO~\citep{she-etal-2024-mapo} as a representative multilingual alignment algorithm.
+As shown in Figure~\ref{fig:case-study-language-related-neurons}, we observed the existence of neurons that exhibit high activation probability on multiple but not all languages.
+These neurons are neither language-specific nor general for all languages.
+Hence, we refer to them as \textbf{language-related neurons}.